Studies find hardy Earth microbes may resist conditions on Mars

 “If we can never find a microbe that can grow under conditions on another planet, then it starts implying that life may not exist on that other location,” he said.

-The studies appear in the December 19 edition of the Proceedings of the National Academy of Sciences and this week in the journal Astrobiology.
+The studies appear in the Dec.
+19 edition of the Proceedings of the National Academy of Sciences and this week in the journal Astrobiology.
+(Edited David Adams; Editing by M.D.
+Golan)